BONGERS, Frederick MartinusBorn: 1898 01 18

-Trained in Art and Architecture at the Kunst Nijverheid Schoole in Haarlem, Holland, receiving his Certificate in Architecture in 1916.
+Trained in Art and Architecture at the Kunst Nijverheid Schoole in Haarlem, The Netherlands, receiving his Certificate in Architecture in 1916.
 From 1916 to 1921 he worked for three as yet unidentified Dutch architects, and became a member of the Dutch architectural association, Architectura et Amicia.
 In 1922 Bongers came to South Africa, settling in Cape Town and becoming a member of the Cape Institute of Architects in the same year.
 In 1924 he went to Paris to study and work.
 On his return to South Africa c1925, he worked for BLACK & FAGG in Cape Town.
 He joined the City Engineer's Department, Cape Town in 1926, where he spent the remainder of his career as an architect in the architectural section.
 He was retired by 1959 according to the Institute Yearbook of that year.
-Prior to 1927 Bongers designed the Nurses' Quarters at the Groote Schuur Hospital; the Fire Station at Sea Point, the layout of Muizenberg gardens and Woodstock swimming baths.
+After 1927 Bongers designed the Nurses' Quarters at the Groote Schuur Hospital; the Fire Station at Sea Point, the layout of Muizenberg gardens and Woodstock swimming baths.
 In 1959 he is recorded as retired member of the Cape Institute and living on the farm 'Martjesfontein' of Kransfontein in the Riversdale district.
-In 1969 he is recorded as living in Flamingo Crescent, Zeekoevlei, Cape (near his brother).
+In 1969 he is recorded as living in Flamingo Crescent, Zeekoevlei, Cape (near his brother, WJ BONGERS).

 (ISAA mem list; RIBA Kal 1939/40)

 These notes were last edited on 2020 05 19